zacharesmer/imac_g3_ivad_board_init/guide.md

 ## Components

 _Tip: Get at least two of everything!
-If something goes wrong, it is really frustrating to have to wait for new parts to arrive._
+If something goes wrong, you will be glad to have extras._

 There is a BOM provided for each of the three boards with DigiKey part numbers, ready to upload and order.
 A couple of parts may be obsolete or out of stock, in which case you'll need to find replacements.
 There also may be better prices from a different vendor.